marbe/mysql/README.md

 default minimal template used by the `mysql_service` resource.
 When omitted, it will select one shipped with the cookbook based on the MySQL version.

+The `cookbook_source` parameter allows the user to override the cookbook where the default minimal template specified via `template_source` is retrieved.
+It is considered only whrn used with `template_source`.
+When omitted, it will consider the cookbook using the `mysql_service` resource.

 The `allow_remote_root` parameter allows the user to specify whether remote connections from the mysql root user.
 When set to true, it is